Average Roof Replacement Cost by Roof Type: Flat, Hip, or Gable

 November 26, 2025

-The average roof replacement cost varies widely depending on roof type.
-In the U.S., a flat roof usually costs $6,000–$12,000, a gable roof ranges from $8,000–$16,000, and a hip roof typically falls between $10,000–$20,000 due to its complex structure.
-Material choice, roof pitch, home size, and local labor rates also influence pricing.
-Homeowners looking for an accurate estimate can use a roof cost calculator, which factors in materials, roof geometry, square footage, and ZIP code.
+Material choice, roof pitch, home size, and local labor rates also influence the final price.
+Homeowners looking for a more accurate estimate can use a roof cost calculator, which factors in roofing materials, roof geometry, square footage, and ZIP code.

 Key Takeaways